conradakunga/Blog/_posts/2024-12-13-determining-the-number-of-days-in-a-year-in-c.md

 There are a number of ways to do this:

 The first is to determine the date of the last day of the year and subtract that date from the first day of the year.
-To the result, we add now (as the computation is day inclusive).
+To the result, we add now (as the computation is day-exclusive).

 ```csharp
 var daysInYear = (new DateTime(2024, 12, 31) - new DateTime(2024, 1, 1)).TotalDays + 1;